RyanClementsHax/notes/resources/books/softwareArchitectsHandbook/chapter5_designingSoftwareArchitectures.md

     - doesn't lend itself well to sharing between teams
       - can be mitigated with colloaboration tools or up front abstraction on the part of the architect
     - be careful not to become an ivory tower architect
+  - good for projects that
+    - are large
+    - are complex
+    - need enterprise software designed for the organization
+    - the team is large or there are multiple teams
+    - the domain is well understood
 - bottom up
   - begins with components
   - combine components like lego bricks into larger modules until all requirements met